Dynamic Constraints

 INTERPRETATION

-The solver selects 5 items totaling exactly 600 (the budget limit): two from category A (Premium A1 at 150, Premium A2 at 140), two from category B (Standard B1 at 120, Standard B2 at 110), and one from category C (Basic C1 at 80).
-This satisfies the minimum 2 category-A items and stays within the maximum 3 category-B items.
-The key feature here is that the constraints reference the Config table dynamically — changing the budget or max_items in Config would change the optimal selection without modifying the query.
+The solver selects 5 items totaling exactly 600 (the budget limit): three from category A (Premium A1 at 150, A2 at 140, A3 at 100), one from category B (Standard B0 at 130), and one from category C (Basic C1 at 80).
+This satisfies the minimum 2 category-A items and stays well within the maximum 3 category-B items.
+There are several alternative selections that also reach 600 (e.g. A1+A2+B1+B2+C1) — the solver returns one optimum among them.
+The key feature here is that the constraints reference the Config table dynamically: changing the budget or max_items in Config would change the optimal selection without modifying the query.